-This seasonal pattern is seen in plots of mean ground-water levels for 1991 to 2000 for three USGS index ground-water-observation wells in Indiana: Decatur 2, Martin 5, and Elkhart 4 (fig. 4).
+This seasonal pattern is seen in plots of mean ground-water levels for 1991 through 2000 for three USGS index ground-water-observation wells in Indiana: Decatur 2, Martin 5, and Elkhart 4 (fig. 4).
 Mean ground-water levels for this period are considered to be normal for purposes of this discussion.
-Figure 4 compares the 2003 water year with normal ground-water levels for the three wells.
+Figure 4 compares the 2005 Water Year ground-water levels with normal ground-water levels for the three wells.
 In this discussion, the term "ground-water level(s)" refers to a height above an arbitrary datum; however, ground-water-level data normally are quantified in terms of distance lower than a land-surface datum.

 The observation well Decatur 2 is in a Devonian brown limestone aquifer in central Indiana.
-For Decatur 2, ground-water levels were lower than normal for October, November, December, February, April, and May; they were normal for March and above normal for January, June, July, August, and September (fig. 4).
+For Decatur 2, ground-water levels were near normal in April; lower than normal for November, December, January, February, August, and September; and above normal for October, March, May, June, and July (fig. 4).
+The mean ground-water level for the 2005 Water Year was below normal.

-Martin 5 is in a Pennsylvanian-sandstone aquifer in southwestern Indiana.
-Ground-water levels for Martin 5 were higher than normal for the 2003 water year (fig. 4).
+Martin 5 is in a Pennsylvanian sandstone aquifer in southwestern Indiana.
+Ground-water levels for Martin 5 were higher than normal for the 2005 Water Year (fig. 4).

 The index observation well Elkhart 4 is in north-central Indiana in a Pleistocene sand and gravel aquifer.
-Ground-water levels were lower than normal for the entire 2003 water year (fig. 4).
+Ground-water levels were lower than normal for October through December and for May through September; they were above normal for January through April (fig. 4).
+The mean ground-water level for the 2005 Water Year was below normal.